NCAA Season 93 basketball tournaments

-The 2017 basketball tournaments of the National Collegiate Athletic Association, otherwise known as the NCAA Season 93, which started on July 8, 2017 at Mall of Asia Arena, Pasay.
+The NCAA Season 93 basketball tournaments started on July 8, 2017, at Mall of Asia Arena, Pasay.
+This was the 93rd season of basketball for the National Collegiate Athletic Association (Philippines) (NCAA).
 Same as the last year's opener, the defending champions San Beda Red Lions will open their title defense bid as they will battle the season's hosts San Sebastian Stags at the first game, and at the second game the Arellano Chiefs will open their first season without Jio Jalalon as they take on the Mapúa Cardinals.

 ABS-CBN Sports and Action will be covering the games for the third consecutive year.